 |The Liberty was present only on the barricades.|

 The so-called "democratic revolutions" which are supported by popular discontent put forth new idols and "freedom fighters" with a "opposite" ideology and with the temptations of the "Gardens of Eden" and "Factories to the Workers!"* for the gullible majority.
-But with saving the old governance paradigm, this sort of "revolutions" that they instigate lead to the "revolution change" of the ruling top only (Why do you need such a "revolution"?).
+But with saving the old governance paradigm, this sort of "revolutions" that they instigate lead to the "revolution change" of the ruling top only.
 And now, a new power elite who began as "liberators of the people" once again impose their authority and bind the very same people hand and foot to rid themselves of any opposition and all potential rivals for establishing their own monopoly and domination.
 The same impels ex-"liberators" to lower the "Iron Curtain", depriving the inmates of "the Reservation" of freedom of communication and of dangerous comparisons with the rest of the world.
 As a rule, in the struggle for influence and power, many 'freedom fighters' themselves were becoming the 'enemies of the revolution' as were the cases in the baiting of Girondins by Marat, the social revolutionaries and Trotskyists in Stalin's Russia and in the Cultural Revolution in China, just to name a few.
 Ideological speculations "in the interests of the majority" does not bring freedom for this majority and stable equilibrium for the whole of society; the autocracy and oppression come back again.
 Were god-like "revolutionaries"-emperors Stalin, Mao and Ghaddafi the implementers and garants of people's hopes and freedom?
 Or of their own Tsarist ambitions?

 The suggestible majority naively believes that electing the 'right' political party and the 'right' leader will fix all its problems and will lead to a 'bright future'.
 The cult of the leader and domination of ONE party can forcibly redistribute National resources and provide a social minimum, but equally they oppress the freedom of initiatives and a competitive spirit within a society, concentrating only on own safety and privileges.
 The concomitant imitation of the natural, fully-fledged development by means of delusional campaigns and the propaganda bluff only sets back the nation back by decades.
 Suffice it to recall the results of 'Food Programme' in the Soviet Union and the 'Great Leap Forward' in China.
 (Blessed are those of 'Great Leaders' who doesn't live to see a senile dementia!)
 Secondly, the unilaterality and subjectivity of decisions heighten contradictions in the society and the economy.
 When the imbalance is accumulating, it provokes economic crises, loss of trust of the population and the subsequent change of a regime.
 At last, in the absence of the health-enhancing interparty competition one-party monopolies decompose from the inside, they are not capable for self-renewal and are uncompetitive.
 And the imposed political regimes die away together with their despotic owners leaving behind the poverty-stricken and backward country.
 It is a natural mode of work of the one-party monopoly.
 It does not work in a different way!